 Commercial Litigation and Post-Closing Disputes

-Gary represents an investment fund in a suit against an Indian tribe and related parties arising out of a $50-million gaming bond transaction.
+Gary represented an investment fund in a suit against an Indian tribe and related parties arising out of a $50 million gaming bond transaction.
 In a highly publicized Seventh Circuit decision, his clients prevailed on jurisdiction and sovereign immunity issues, which enabled the case to proceed in state court rather than tribal court.
 Stifel, Nicolaus & Co., Inc. v.
 Lac du Flambeau Band of Lake Superior Chippewa Indians, 807 F.3d 184 (7th Cir.
 2015).
+After winning a key liability issue at the first phase of the trial, the case settled favorably.

 Gary successfully defended IBM in several large breach-of-contract and fraud cases concerning complex software implementations.
 Irwin Seating Co. v.
 IBM, 306 Fed.
 Appx.
 239 (6th Cir.
 2009); M. Block & Sons, Inc. v.
 IBM, 2004 WL 1557631 (N.D.
 Ill.
 2004).
 He also represented IBM in other matters, including a suit brought by FTD.com related to the design of a website and a suit brought by a subcontractor concerning work on a government computer project that ended in summary judgment in favor of IBM.
 Business Systems Engineering, Inc. v.
 IBM, 547 F.3d 882 (7th Cir.
 2008).